 Insert just the year at this stage.

-Hand write the rest of the date in the agreement once all the parties have signed it.
+Hand write the rest of the date in the deed once all the parties have signed it.

 You will need to insert the names and addresses of party 1 and party 2.
 These are the original beneficiary under the will and the person to whom the assets are diverted.